2gis/mobile-sdk-ios-demo/README.md

 - Xcode 12+
 - iOS 13.0+ / iPadOS 13.0+ (this SDK uses [SwiftUI](https://developer.apple.com/documentation/swiftui))

-You can also use [xcframework](https://github.com/2gis/native-sdk-ios-swift-package/blob/master/Package.swift) to build your project for iOS 12.
+You can also use [xcframework](https://github.com/2gis/mobile-sdk-map-swift-package/blob/master/Package.swift) to build your project for iOS 12.

 ## Installation

-To install this SDK, add a package dependency to your project, specifying `https://github.com/2gis/native-sdk-ios-swift-package` as the URL.
+To install this SDK, add a package dependency to your project, specifying `https://github.com/2gis/mobile-sdk-map-swift-package` or `https://github.com/2gis/mobile-sdk-full-swift-package` as the URL.

 You can find more information about using Swift packages in the [official documentation]((https://developer.apple.com/documentation/swift_packages/adding_package_dependencies_to_your_app)).